JDRaftKeeper/RaftKeeper/README.md

 execution methods to greatly improve system throughput.

 The main features of RaftKeeper are its performance and query stability.
-1. It provides a throughput that is twice as high as Zookeeper
+1. The write-request throughput is twice as high as Zookeeper
 2. TP99 is smoother than Zookeeper

 See [benchmark](benchmark%2FBenchmark.md) for details.

 RaftKeeper is derived from [ClickHouse](https://github.com/ClickHouse/ClickHouse) and take [NuRaft](https://github.com/eBay/NuRaft) as Raft implementation.
-We really appreciate the excellent work of the ClickHouse and NuRaft team.
+We really appreciate the excellent work of the ClickHouse and NuRaft teams.

 # How to start?